Student pilots are often confused about whether they need an iPad for flying.

 - Communicate using the correct phrases;

-Aviate, navigate using visual reference, and communicating with air traffic will not be so difficult for you now.
+Aviating, navigating using visual reference, and communicating with air traffic will not be so difficult for you now.

 Right at this stage, a student pilot can buy an iPad.

-Having an iPad to fly cross country flights will be a considerable remedy.
-As you are now used to multi-tasking and conducting safe flights.
-Thus you will not be distracted by the iPad easily.
+Having an iPad to fly cross-country flights will be a considerable remedy.
+As you are now used to multitasking and conducting safe flights.
+Thus, you will not be distracted by the iPad easily.

 However, I want to clarify another matter that most student pilots don’t realize.

-Before even you get into the aircraft with your iPad, familiarize yourself with the apps on your iPad.
+Before you even get into the aircraft with your iPad, familiarize yourself with the apps on your iPad.

 There are many useful apps for iPad to use for flying.
-Numerous aviation apps, and many of them are perfect.
 Many of them will aid you in pilot training.
+Numerous aviation apps and many of them are perfect.

 You have a fantastic tool, which is the iPad.
 But not being familiar with the app you want to use will only be a distraction.

-Using a cellular iPad, with a portable ADS-B device, will improve your situational awareness massively during instrument flight.
+Using a cellular iPad with a portable ADS-B device will improve your situational awareness massively during instrument flight.

 RELATED: Best iPad for pilots.

 Similarly, the iPad helps improve cockpit management.
-Hence the iPad has acquired another name:
+Hence, the iPad has acquired another name:

 Which iPad to buy as a student pilot?

-I suppose, as a student pilot, you will not be flying a Boeing 737 to get your private pilot license.
+As a student pilot, you will not be flying a Boeing 737 to get your private pilot license.

-Indeed most student pilot trainer aircraft are small and have a tiny cockpit.
+Indeed, most student pilot trainer aircraft are small and have a tiny cockpit.

-Do you think having an iPad pro with a large screen will help you fly better?
+Do you think having an iPad Pro with a large screen will help you fly better?

 Not so much in reality.